SoftwareHeritage/swh-docs/docs/user/using_data/index.rst

 Some source code repositories, such as Chromium's and Linux's git repositories and their clones, are particularly large.
-This is a challenge for loaders, which may fail to load them at a higher frequency than smaller repositories.
+This is a challenge for :term:`loaders <loader>`, which may fail to load them at a higher frequency than smaller repositories.

 Software Heritage also does not archive any object larger than 300MB, as they are unlikely to be source code, and would put unreasonable load on the archive.